Cortexyme (NASDAQ:CRTX) Shares Gap Down to $120.21

-CRTX has been the subject of a number of research analyst reports.
-HC Wainwright restated a “buy” rating and issued a $76.00 price target on shares of Cortexyme in a research report on Monday.
-Zacks Investment Research downgraded shares of Cortexyme from a “hold” rating to a “strong sell” rating in a report on Tuesday, July 13th.
-Three research analysts have rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus price target of $43.33.
+Several research analysts recently weighed in on CRTX shares.
+HC Wainwright reissued a “buy” rating and issued a $76.00 target price on shares of Cortexyme in a research note on Monday.
+Zacks Investment Research lowered shares of Cortexyme from a “hold” rating to a “strong sell” rating in a research report on Tuesday, July 13th.
+Three equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and a consensus price target of $43.33.

 Cortexyme Company Profile (NASDAQ:CRTX)